-Well equipped boarding houses set within the beautiful campus, individual in style with a modern twist and separate accommodation for boys and girls.
+Well equipped boarding houses set within a beautiful campus, individual in style with a modern twist and separate accommodation for boys and girls.

-Each house is full of character and charm, and located near to the playing fields ideal for recreational activities.
+Each house is full of character and charm and located near to playing fields which are ideal for recreational activities.

-Staff are accommodated in the same houses, with each house allocated a Residential Coordinator and Assistant who are responsible for the running of the house and the health and welfare of the students living there.
+Staff are accommodated in the same houses, with each house allocated a Houseparent and Assistant who are responsible for the running of the house and the health and welfare of the students living there.

 Wi-Fi is available for students on campus within the hours of 06.00 and 22.30 each day and each house has payphones which can receive incoming calls.
 Please check the individual house pages for more information on each house and to access the contact numbers during the courses.